AymanKa9/CS273-Ayman/field-list/README.md

 | `rules_summary` | TEXT | Brief overview of specific format rules |

 ### Matches Table
-* **Subject Description:** Represents the event details of a specific pool session; separated to isolate location and timing from player performance.
+Represents the event details of a specific pool session, separated to isolate location and timing from player performance.

 | Field Name | Data Type | Description |
 | :--- | :--- | :--- |